ten-protocol/go-ten/design/fast_finality.md

 ## Unresolved issues

-* Where do we store `x`, the frequency with which rollups are produced?
-Can it be changed at the sequencer's sole discretion?
 * How do we prevent the sequencer from running `n` enclaves and using `n-1` of them to test the impact of various transaction sets (e.g. to identify front-running opportunities)?